 Procrastination is not the issue, it’s a symptom.
 A symptom of what?
 There can be many causes, for example:

 The first step to dealing with any of these fears is becoming aware of them.

 Hi there, if you want to get a whole comprehensive guide about procrastination and learn about each fear deeply, check out our handbook.

-We put thousands of hours of research into it, so you don’t have to.
+We put hundreds of hours of research into it, so you don’t have to.
 And also we keep updating it often to give you the best, most concrete strategies for dealing with procrastination.

 How to become more mindful of the fears?